 Skip to Content

-Wondering how the Cotswolds got its name or when the best time to visit is?
-Puzzled about what a wool church is or why we chase a giant cheese down a steep hill every year?
-This introduction to the region tells you everything you need to know about the Cotswolds.
+Are you wondering how the Cotswolds got its name or when the best time to visit is?
+Want to know what the area is famous for or whether it’s possible to get around the Cotswolds by public transport?
+Puzzled about what a wool church is or why the locals chase a giant wheel of cheese down a steep hill every year?
+This introduction to the region tells you everything you need to know about the Cotswolds, featuring frequently asked questions to help you get to know the region better.

 Cotswold views